 - Overall only 38% of UK business processes are automated

 Business opportunities via automation

 With the process automation market booming, and with appetite mounting, the time is ripe for business owners to seize their opportunity.

 Perhaps the most compelling automation gain is the efficiency boost.
 Implementing automation allows businesses to get more done, in less time, with less resource, and less risk of manual error.
-Automated companies reduce the time it takes to complete hundreds of processes, as well as the effort of completing them successfully.

 In turn, these efficiency upshots free up man-hours and reduce operational expenditure.
 So, automation becomes an avenue to enjoy time and cost savings alike.